shawnshuailin/osgAndroidBuildScript/README.md

 libs: curl, freetype, gdal, giflib, libjpeg, libpng, libtiff, zlib.

-Note 1: all build profiles use gnustl_static, exceptions and rtti.
+Note 1: all build profiles use gnustl_static, exceptions and rtti, build for ARM (not thumb), armeabi and armeabi-v7a.

 Note 2: libpng use the built zlib (see the script).